smruti264/Talksy/README.md

 - profile creation trigger
 - Realtime configuration

+If you already ran an older version of this SQL that used phone-based auth, it is safe to run the updated file again — table creation uses `if not exists` and the trigger function is replaced with `create or replace function`.

-## 3. Enable phone + password authentication WITHOUT OTP
+## 3. Enable email + password authentication (no OTP)

+Talksy authenticates with **email + password**.
+Phone number is only stored as a public ID field on the profile, so other users can find you by phone — it is not used to sign in and is never OTP-verified.

 In Supabase:

-**Authentication → Providers → Phone**
+**Authentication → Providers → Email**

-Enable Phone.
+Make sure Email is enabled.

+**Authentication → Settings** (or **Providers → Email** depending on your Supabase version): if you want instant login right after signup (no confirmation email step), turn OFF "Confirm email".
+If you leave it ON, users must click the link sent to their inbox before they can log in.

-Talksy uses `signUp({ phone, password })` and `signInWithPassword({ phone, password })`.
+Talksy uses `signUp({ email, password, options: { data: { display_name, phone } } })` and `signInWithPassword({ email, password })`.

-For the requested no-OTP setup, configure Supabase so phone verification is NOT required.
-Supabase dashboard labels can change over time, so look for the phone provider's verification/confirmation setting and disable mandatory phone verification.

-Important: this means a phone number is being used as an account identifier, not as proof that the user owns that number.

-Do NOT enable an SMS OTP requirement if you want the exact flow requested here.
+This avoids the common registration failure caused by Supabase's Phone provider requiring a configured SMS provider (e.g. Twilio) even when phone verification is disabled.

 ## 4. Add Supabase credentials